 Clean Fleet Electric Vehicle Incentive Program

-In FY20 and FY21, the BPU utilized USDOE funds for a pilot program to incentivize EV adoption in local and State government fleets, referred to as the Clean Fleet Electric Vehicle Incentive Program (“Clean Fleet Program”).
-In FY22, the program was funded by both SBC and State General Fund appropriations.
-The primary goal of the Clean Fleet Program is to improve New Jersey’s air quality and assist local and State government authorities’ transition to electrically fueled fleets.
+In FY20 and FY21, the BPU utilized U.S. Department of Energy (“USDOE”) funds for a pilot program to incentivize EV adoption in local and State government fleets, referred to as the Clean Fleet Electric Vehicle Incentive Program (“Clean Fleet Program”).
+In FY22, the program was funded by both Societal Benefits Charge (“SBC”) and State General Fund appropriations.
+The primary goal of the Clean Fleet Program is to improve New Jersey’s air quality and assist local and State government authorities’ transition to electrically-fueled fleets.

 State Vehicle Clean Fleet Program